Pradeep-Paranjothi/G-CData_Week4_Assignment/README.md

 -----------
 Output File
 -----------
-The output file (independent tidy data set) is avaiable in the file "tidy_final.txt".
+The output file (independent tidy data set) is avaiable in the file "tidy_final_v1.txt".
 Criteria: The output file is considered tidy based on the following criteria:

 •	Does it have headings so I know which columns are which?
 YES